odavid/my-bloody-jenkins/README.md

 Responsible for setting up [Global Pipeline Libraries](https://wiki.jenkins.io/display/JENKINS/Pipeline+Shared+Groovy+Libraries+Plugin)

 Configuration is composed of dicts where each top level key is the name of the library and its value contains the library configuration (source, default version)
+In case the SCM Source is not git, you can use dynamic configuration based on the SCMSource class.

 ```yaml
 pipeline_libraries:
   my-library: # the library name